How I Use an iPad for Sheet Music

 I have an Anker 100W charger.
 It’s way over-juiced, but it will give me 25% battery back in 10 minutes, if I remember correctly.
 Keep a charger and two USB-C cables on you at all times.

 If I think of anything else, I’ll update this.
 Overall, I’m a fan of the iPad Air as a sheet music reader.
 I still print out music to give me the option to practice without a screen and to have a backup of my music should the Apocalypse come.
-At some point I want to upgrade to a 12.9” iPad, but it’s hard to justify the price right now.

 Let me know if you have any suggestions or questions! 🫡🎹